toddbranch/ECE382/notes/L23/git_tutorial.md

     - Mine is at https://github.com/toddbranch/pong
     - Your first open source repo is being hosted on github!
 Awesome!

+## If You Added a README.md on the Github Website

+Git is going to complain because your local repo and the repo on Github (origin) are different.
+It wants you to pull in the new changes from Github before pushing your new changes.

+- Let's pull in the new files from Github
+    - Type `git pull origin master`
+        - This is telling github to pull the master branch from origin
+- Commit if you need to
+- Now, we can push all our new changes back to Github!
+    - Type `git push origin master`
+- It should work now!

 ## Cloning

 So you've got your repo created and being hosted on github.
 What if you want to work on your files on a different computer?
 You should clone (duplicate) your repository!